Cuprate/cuprate/books/architecture/src/benchmarking/cuprate/creating.md

 1. Implement `cuprate_benchmark_lib::Benchmark`

 ## `cuprate_benchmark_lib::Benchmark`
-This is the trait that standarizes all benchmarks ran under `cuprate-benchmark`.
+This is the trait that standardizes all benchmarks ran under `cuprate-benchmark`.

 It must be implemented by your benchmarking crate.